- osteoclast is a large multinucleated cell that plays an active role in bone resorption;

 - vit K dependent protein which regulates the rate of bone synthesis;

-- osteoclacin is the only protein made by osteoclasts exclusively;
+- osteoclacin is the only protein made by osteoblasts exclusively;

 - levels of osteocalcin and other gamma carboxylated glutamic acid containing proteins have been shown to be elevated in serum &